siduction/sidu-manual/data/en/0316-home-move_en.md

 Only the files and directories that we did not copy should be listed.

-Now all private data from the old **/home** are additionally on the new partition.
+Now all private data from the old `/home` are additionally on the new partition.

 **Delete in /home**.

 For this action, all program windows should be closed, except for the terminal we use.
-Depending on the desktop environment, various applications use the directories created by default during installation (e.g. "*Music*") to store files there.
+Depending on the desktop environment, various applications use the directories created by default during installation (e.g. `Music`) to store files there.
 In order to enable the access of the applications to the directories, these must be linked back, thus refer to the corresponding directories of the **/data** partition.

 > Please check the commands carefully before executing them so you don't accidentally delete something wrong.